Duality of Hoffman constants: Introduction

 \end{quote} We show a strong relationship between these Hoffman constants.
-More precisely, we show that a suitable {\em Slater} condition implies a {\em duality inequality} between the Hoffman constants of the above feasibility problems (Corollary~\ref{cor.onesided.dual}).
-The direction of the inequality is determined by the Slater condition that holds.
-As an interesting application, in the special case when $R=\B\subseteq \R^n$ is a {\em box} and $S = L\subseteq \R^m$ is a {\em linear subspace} with orthogonal complement $L^\perp\subseteq \R^m$, we show that the Hoffman constants of the following box-constrained feasibility problems are identical (Theorem~\ref{thm.box.dual}):
+More precisely, we show that a suitable {\em Slater} condition implies a {\em duality inequality} between the Hoffman constants of the above two feasibility problems (Corollary~\ref{cor.onesided.dual}).
+The direction of this inequality depends on which Slater condition holds.
+The crux of our duality developments are a {\em Hoffman duality inequality} for solution mappings of general polyhedral feasibility problems (Theorem~\ref{thm.dual.ineq}) and an extension of our previous Hoffman constant characterization~\cite{PenaVZ21} (Theorem~\ref{thm.Hoffman.char}).

+The Slater condition plays a key role in the duality properties in Corollary~\ref{cor.onesided.dual}.
+This may be counterintuitive since strong duality always holds for primal-dual convex polyhedral optimization problems.
+This role of the Slater condition lies at the core of both Theorem~\ref{thm.Hoffman.char} and Theorem~\ref{thm.dual.ineq}, as it leads to a convenient characterization of the Hoffman constant (see identity~\eqref{eq.hoffman.special} in Theorem~\ref{thm.Hoffman.char}) and to a general Hoffman duality inequality (see~Theorem~\ref{thm.dual.ineq}).

+The duality properties in Corollary~\ref{cor.onesided.dual} are inherently asymmetric.
+This is because the Slater condition can only hold for one of the feasibility problems, as illustrated by Examples~\ref{ex.primal} and~\ref{ex.dual}.
+However, Theorem~\ref{thm.Hoffman.char} and Theorem~\ref{thm.dual.ineq} lead to a striking symmetric {\em duality identity} for box-constrained feasibility problems: Let $\B \subseteq \R^n$ be a {\em box} and $L\subseteq \R^m$ be a {\em linear subspace} with orthogonal complement $L^\perp\subseteq \R^m$.
+In Theorem~\ref{thm.box.dual} we show that the Hoffman constants of the following box-constrained feasibility problems are identical:

-We also show that if $\R^n$ and $\R^m$ are endowed with Euclidean norms, then for suitable choices of $A$ and $L$ the Hoffman constants of these box-constrained feasibility problems are identical to the {\em chi} condition measures $\chi(A)$ and $\overline\chi(A)$ (Theorem~\ref{thm.chi.hoffman}).
+We also show that if $\R^n$ and $\R^m$ are endowed with Euclidean norms, then for suitable $A$ and $L$, the Hoffman constants of these box-constrained feasibility problems match the {\em chi} condition measures $\chi(A)$ and $\overline\chi(A)$ (Theorem~\ref{thm.chi.hoffman}).
+The chi condition measures were introduced in~\cite{Olea90,Stew89}.
+They play a key role in weighted least squares~\cite{BobrV01,Fors96,ForsS01} and in the layered-step interior-point algorithm of Vavasis and Ye~\cite{MontT03,VavaY96}.
+The identities between Hoffman constants of box-constrained feasibility problems and chi condition measures (Theorem~\ref{thm.chi.hoffman}) are notable since these constants are defined differently and apply to distinct problems.

-The crux of our duality developments is a {\em Hoffman duality inequality} for solution mappings of general polyhedral feasibility problems (Theorem~\ref{thm.dual.ineq}).
-The key building block for our technical results is a refinement of a characterization of Hoffman constants developed in our previous work~\cite{PenaVZ21} (Theorem~\ref{thm.Hoffman.char}).